Which Gluten-free Options Are Good for Psoriatic Disease?

 Why go without gluten?

 Grains have changed a lot over the years.
 They’ve been hybridized, genetically modified, and doused with many different pesticides.
 The structure of the grain is not the same as it was 50 to 100 years ago.
-This “food” is extremely inflammatory in nature and, as a result, has introduced our body to molecules it’s not necessarily set up to deal with.
+Research has shown that wheat can be inflammatory in nature and, as a result, has introduced our body to molecules it’s not necessarily set up to deal with.
+The consumption of grains can contribute to chronic inflammation for people with autoimmune disease.

 Omitting all grains from your diet can be a daunting task.
-My own journey has been a few years in the making.
-I first went gluten free for a year and then transitioned over to grain free over two years ago.
+My journey has been a few years in the making.
+I went gluten-free for a year and then transitioned to all grain-free around 2014.
+So I no longer ate wheat but also no corn, which is gluten-free but considered a grain (as are oats, for instance).
 I believe this was an easier transition for me because it eased me into getting used to omitting certain foods and switching in new ingredients.

 It took me months before I truly saw a difference with my diet.
 And that’s not abnormal.
 You must take this journey one step at a time to help control your inflammation and help your body heal.

-There are several options that you can turn to when you go gluten free.
-Which are good for you and which aren’t the best?
+There are several options that you can turn to when you go gluten-free (not specifically grain-free however).
+Which are good for you and which aren’t?
 Here are a few options.

-Do not go free range and eat all the “gluten-free” foods.
+Do not go wild and eat all the “gluten-free” foods.
 It’s easy to get excited when you see gluten-free buns, cinnamon rolls, pasta, and other delicious foods in the grocery store, but you must be cognizant of what’s in the product.

 Oats are almost always processed in factories with gluten and wheat.
 Therefore, you must make sure that your oats explicitly state “gluten-free” on the label.
 Eat a bowl of steel cut oats for breakfast or use oats to make homemade granola bars.
 With all grains, you should limit the amount you eat, but oats are a safer option.

-Millet is a very nutritious, and fairly cheap, grain.
-Millet bread would be the best gluten free bread option, but, unfortunately, whenever you buy prepackaged foods you get many other ingredients that will cause you problems such as eggs, canola, corn, soy, sugar, etc. Your best option is to buy a bag of millet and cook up a pot.
-Each bowl will be cost effective, and you will provide your body with nutrients it can use!
+Millet is a nutritious, and fairly cheap, grain.
+Millet bread would be the best gluten-free bread option, but, unfortunately, whenever you buy prepackaged foods, you get many other ingredients that might cause you problems such as eggs, canola, corn, soy, sugar, etc. Your best option is to buy a bag of millet and cook up a pot.
+Each bowl will be cost-effective, and you will provide your body with nutrients it can use!

 Living gluten- or grain-free

 What’s the best way to eat rice, oats, millet, and quinoa?
 With vegetables!
-Add celery, spinach, lettuce, and other greens to these grains to help bump up their healing potential!
+Add celery, spinach, lettuce, and other greens to these foods to help bump up their healing potential.

 With everything, some psoriatic disease patients do better with certain foods than others.
 It’s important that you identify what works best for you.
 You may find that rice sits well with your system, but oats are off limits.
 Track your symptoms and listen to your body.

 If you’ve been diagnosed with a chronic condition, like psoriasis and/or psoriatic arthritis, it’s a good idea to keep all grains out of your diet.
-It truly will help you fight off pathogens in your body and help set you up for healing.
-But, if you absolutely cannot cut them out, try to stick to rice, oats, millet and quinoa in moderation!
+It may help you fight off pathogens in your body and help set you up for healing.
+But, if you absolutely cannot cut them out, try to stick to rice, oats, millet, and quinoa in moderation!